- All Topics

-Today, antifreeze/coolants come in many colors and each signifies a purpose.
+Today, coolants come in many colors, and each signifies a purpose.
 It can be confusing to have special-needs coolants that can be identified by their color when the color is not an industry standard.

 Let us begin to sort this out by pointing out the three principal groups of coolants.
 We will not define every possible coolant and its corresponding color.
 Indeed, yellow coolants may have very different compositions.
 A blue coolant may have the same formula as a red coolant.
 The three basic divisions include the following:

-Group 3 - the group of hybrid OAT coolants called G-05.
+The group of hybrid OAT coolants is called G-05.
 They do not have 2-EHA but use other organic acids and add a little silicate.
 Silicate is desired because it provides quick-acting protection for aluminum surfaces.
 Silicate will also repair minor surface defects.
 Chrysler, Ford, and many European manufacturers are using these hybrid OATs.

 OK, there are lots of coolants and different colors out there.
 Do you have to replace or can you top off one coolant with another?
 A truly universal coolant would help matters greatly, Providing the ability to use one coolant for all purposes.
 To partially refill any color of coolant with a universal one would be a great asset.
 Its existence would totally dominate the aftermarket in a short time.

-My rules for the present are this: Stick with the green and change it every year.
+My rules for the present are this: stick with the green and change it every year.
 You will likely forget once in a while, so that will still keep you on the better side of every other year or 30,000 miles.
 Green is substantially cheaper than OAT and can be mixed with anything without penalty.
-Use the recommended 50/50 water-coolant mix unless you live in extreme cold situations or have corrosion issues in your system.
+Use the recommended 50/50 water-coolant mix unless you live in extremely cold environments or have corrosion issues in your system.